 In addition to Blanton's, Buffalo Trace produces several other bourbons for Age International using its lower-corn Mash Bill #2.
 These brands include Ancient Age, Elmer T. Lee, Hancock's Reserve and Rock Hill Farm.

 Blanton's markets itself as the first single barrel whiskey.
 In the United States, only Blanton's Original Single Barrel is widely available.
-In Japan, and much of the rest of the world, however, five or six varieties of Blanton's are available:
+In Japan, and much of the rest of the world, however, five, six or even seven varieties of Blanton's are available:

 |Special Reserve||Green||80||For markets that tax alcohol based on proof|